 More information on San Jacinto Tizate Geothermal Project can be found here.

 2 Brazil – Small Hydro Project

-The Braço Norte III Plant is a small, clean, renewable energy hydro plant located in a remote region in central Brazil.
+The Braço Norte Plant is a small, clean, renewable energy hydro plant located in a remote region in Amazon water basin of central Brazil.
 Unlike large scale hydro carbon offset projects, it generates almost no environmental impact.

 The region is one of the fastest growing regions in the country.
 The business as usual energy supply to match this increase in demand was gas fired power plants – this project has supplanted the fossil fuels which would have been burnt.
 The project also avoids the transmission losses which used to happen over the long distance to connect to the National Grid.
 It also provides increased stability thanks to locally distributed generation.

-The project is promoting sustainable development, providing increased employment, diversified electricity generation, clean technologies, and conserving natural resource to meet Agenda 21 and the Sustainable Development Criteria for Brazil.
-More information on Braco Norte III Small Hydro Plant can be found here.
+These projects are promoting sustainable development, providing increased employment, diversified electricity generation, clean technologies, and conserving natural resource to meet Agenda 21 and the Sustainable Development Criteria for Brazil.
+More information on Braco Norte III & IV Small Hydro Projects can be found here and here.

 The CAMIL Itaqui Biomass Electricity Generation Project is the first of Clear’s carbon offset projects and an excellent example of how offsets can beneift a community while delivering reliable emissions reductions.
 It generates clean electricity using discarded rice husks (biomass) which would have been left to decay and produce methane, one of the most dangerous greenhouse gases.
 The electricity consumption from the grid is totally displaced by the power plant and the surplus is sold to the grid.
 The amount of CO2e avoided because of this project is estimated to be 57,341 tonnes every year.